asyncjs/async-website/_posts/2013-04-11-coffeescript-revisited.md

 ---
 number: 68
-title: Caffeine Hit: Coffeescript Revisited
+title: "Caffeine Hit: Coffeescript Revisited"
 summary: A tour of the advantanges and weaknesses of the popular Javascript replacement.
 date: 2013-04-11T19:15+00:00
 lanyrd: http://lanyrd.com/2013/async-coffeescript-revisited/